lyz-code/blue-book/docs/linux/vim/vim_plugins.md

 If you feel that it's too heavy, use `ale_lint_on_enter` or increase the `ale_lint_delay`.

-Use `:ALEInfo` to see the ALE configuration for the specific buffer.
+Use `:ALEInfo` to see the ALE configuration and any errors when running `:ALEFix` for the specific buffer.

 ### Flakehell